 There are two paths you can follow as a blogger when it comes to hosting.

-However, if you want to make money blogging, you will need what’s known as a self-hosted website, where your blog has its own .com domain name and you are the sole owner of all the content on your website.
+However, if you want to make money blogging, you will need what’s known as a self-hosted website.
+This is where your blog has its own .com domain name and you are the sole owner of all the content on your website.

 Bluehost is a web hosting company that allows you to start a self-hosted website.